A summery recipe for Tomato Vinaigrette-delicious on salads, spooned over grilled scallops, fish or chicken, or even used as a marinade for grilling!

 This summery recipe for Tomato Vinaigrette is delicious on salads, spooned over fish or chicken, or even used as a marinade for grilling!
 Made with simple ingredients, it is slightly sweet, tangy, and full of tomato flavor!
 Vegan!

-Place the tomatoes in a dry skillet and lightly char or blister over medium-high heat, stirring occasionally, just until softened and blackened in spots, about 7-8 minutes.
+- Place the tomatoes in a dry skillet and lightly char or blister over medium-high heat, partially covering-stirring occasionally, just until softened and blackened in spots, about 7-8 minutes.
 Take care that they do not pop – this can burn!
 You can partially cover with a lid, and if they start popping turn the heat off.
 (See notes for alternatives.)

 - Roast the tomatoes with the oil, garlic and shallots (doubling the shallot) in a 400F oven until collapsing.
 Check at 20 minutes, then check every 5 -10 minutes.
 (Roasting the shallots and garlic will mellow out their “punch” so I’ll often add more.)